Pierre Samuel du Pont de Nemours: French Revolution

 They hoped (but failed) to found a model community of French exiles.
 In the United States, du Pont developed strong ties with industry and government, in particular with Thomas Jefferson, with whom he had been acquainted since at least 1787 and who had referred to him as "one of the very great men of the age" and "the ablest man in France."

 Du Pont engaged in informal diplomacy between the United States and France during the reign of Napoleon.
 He was the originator of an idea that eventually became the Louisiana Purchase, as a way to avoid French troops landing in New Orleans, and possibly sparking armed conflict with U.S. forces.
-Eventually, he would settle in the U.S. permanently; he died there in 1817.
+Eventually, he settled in the U.S. permanently; he died there in 1817.

 His son Éleuthère, who had studied chemistry in France with Antoine Lavoisier, founded a gunpowder manufacturing plant, based on his experience in France as a chemist.
-It would become one of the largest and most successful American corporations, known today as DuPont.
+It became one of the largest and most successful American corporations, known today as DuPont.

 In 1800, he was elected a member of the American Philosophical Society in Philadelphia, Pennsylvania.